igsemenov/Streamer_HPS_DGSEM/streamer_btest_S0/README.md

  - elm.fld_fvs.f[0] - 2D array that contains the electron density at the FV mesh nodes
  - elm.fld_fvs.f[2] - 2D array that contains the ion density at the FV mesh nodes

-Using the derivatives of the potential, the corresponding components of the electric field (in kV/cm) are obtained as
+Using the derivatives of the potential, the corresponding components of the electric field are obtained as

 Ex=-1809.\*elm.psn.getsol(1)